TyF1ghter/nixos/README.md

 This is a complete NixOS configuration that uses a **modular approach** to manage your system.
 Think of it like building blocks - you can enable or disable different features (modules) to customize your system exactly how you want it.

-**Perfect for:** Someone who has just installed NixOS minimal and wants a beautiful, functional desktop environment without manually configuring everything from scratch.
+**Perfect for:** Someone who has already installed NixOS minimal and wants to apply this beautiful, modular configuration to their system.

 ## What You Get